simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

    gidNumber: <Unique GID number>
    description: "Grafana Viewers"

-You would then add users to that group using:
+An ``ldif`` such as the one below could then be used to add users to that group:

 .. code-block:: ruby